Jaguars intercept Prescott, stun Cowboys 40-34 in OT

 “Unlucky bounce for us; hell of a play by them,” Cowboys coach Mike McCarthy said.

 The shocker prevented Dallas from securing a playoff spot, at least for now.
-Jacksonville (6-8), meanwhile, could gain ground on Tennessee in the topsy-turvy AFC South.
+Jacksonville (6-8), meanwhile, ended up gaining ground on reeling Tennessee (7-7) in the topsy-turvy AFC South.

 Jacksonville won the coin toss and had a chance to win it but went three-and-out.
 Jenkins’ pick-6 three plays later ended the game.